mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 How to use: The G4857G1 listens to the following MQTT topics.
 Publishing to these topics; integers (for AMP settings) or floating-point numbers (for Volt settings) will set the respective values.

 - **Set MAX Voltage**
-  - **Description**: The R4875G1s subscribe to this topic to read voltage setpoints.
+  - **Description**: Publish to this topic to SET MAX voltage.
 Expects number input.
   - **Topic**: `home/canbus/voltage_set`

 - **Set MAX Amps**
-  - **Description**: The R4875G1s subscribe to this topic to read current (amperage) setpoints.
+  - **Description**: Publish to this topic to SET MAX current (amperage).
 Expects number input.
   - **Topic**: `home/canbus/amp_set`

 - **Set MAX Fallback Voltage**
-  - **Description**: The R4875G1s subscribe to this topic to read fallback voltage settings.
+  - **Description**: Publish to this topic to SET MAX fallback voltage.
 Expects number input.
   - **Topic**: `home/canbus/fallback_voltage_set`

 - **Set MAX Fallback Amps**
-  - **Description**: The R4875G1s subscribe to this topic to read fallback amperage settings.
+  - **Description**: Publish to this topic to SET MAX fallback amperage.
 Expects number input.
   - **Topic**: `home/canbus/fallback_amp_set`